 “This class gave so much back to me as an artist, especially my confidence in a dance call!
 I think sometimes nerves really do get the best of us and sometimes we can't get past our own minds.
 This intensive was able to show me I had so many more strengths than I even imagined having!”

 “I left feeling SO much more confident in my movement ability, and I think it’s so invaluable to have that confidence when walking into future audition rooms!”

 “The program exceeded my expectations!
 I wasn't sure what to expect in terms of such a short workshop but WOW!
 It was truly one of the best investments I have made for myself since coming to NYC.
 Thank you again to everyone for making this process so meaningful and FUN!”

 “This program has changed me as a performer and artist.
 Not only has it helped me to realistically know where I'm at as a mover and what skills I need to develop, but it has also stretched me beyond my limits to realize that I am capable of doing so much more in my dancing/moving.”

-“The program blew my expectations out of the water and left me excited to continue in an area that use
+“The program blew my expectations out of the water."

 “Honestly, this was the most helpful workshop I've had since moving to NYC this past September.
 It was so well organized and every single class helped me grow as a dancer!”